Are Target Date Mutual Funds the Holy Grail for Investors?

 One of the problems with target retirement funds is that they appear to be a simple, complete, and ready-made retirement investment solution that does not require a great deal of thought.
 The date and the word retirement in the fund names say it all, and this seems to absolve an investor of really understanding how they should be investing for retirement.

 Too many naive investors do the following; they simply pick the target date retirement fund name that contains a year in the future that is closest to their planned retirement date.
 Next they invest in that fund, close their eyes, and hope for the best.
 They think to themselves that “those professionals” surely know more than I do about this, so I will let them handle everything for me.
-I certainly hope that there was not something important I should know in that fund prospectus document that I threw away and did not read.

 #1: Will your need for higher investment returns and your tolerance for investment risk both decline as you age over your working career and into retirement?